ankumar/software-design/README.md

 [Erich Gamma, The "Gang of Four"](https://en.wikipedia.org/wiki/Design_Patterns)

-I (We) need almost daily reminder of above insigts, Evolution & journeys are always fascinating from learning perspective, like all over night successes, 10+ years and 100s of man years of work!
+I (We) need almost daily reminder of above insights, Evolution & journeys are always fascinating from learning perspective, like all over night successes, 10+ years and 100s of man years of work!

 ---